CodHeK/AnythingBot/README.md

 ### Get Directions immidiately ! just mention from where to where !
 Eg: "give me the directions from borivali to malad".
 ![dir](dir.png)

+### Will add more interesting things soon, you could even contribute add interesting replies and add things which the bot can answer to ! :D